iprinceroyy/rock-paper-scissor/README.md

 ### What I learned

-I learned many new libraries/tools/technologies while building this app, and jumped from one methodology to another.
-First I used context API for state management & to avoid prop drilling but it wasn't a convenient way at a large scale as more context provider has to be created.
-So from there moved on to the redux store, and learned to configure the store, create reducers, and slice & action creators for each particular reducer.
+I've learned many new libraries, tools, and technologies while building this app.
+I shifted from one methodology to another following the best practices.
+In the beginning, I used context API for state management & to avoid prop drilling but it wasn't a convenient way at a large scale as more context provider has to be created.
+So gradually moved on to the redux toolkit library, and learned to configure the store, create reducers, and slice & action creators for each particular reducer.
 This made debugging easy & more standardized way for state management globally.
+The styled component is something that I wanted to try hands-on & I implemented all the knowledge I grasped through documentation.
+The more challenging part was implementing socket.io to add the online multiplayer features to this app, learning how socket emits on one side(client/server) & how listens on the other side(client/server).
+I always followed the best pattern to make the code base more readable, scalable & reliable.
+I considered performance optimization to achieve a great user experience.

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+I want to know more about typescript; the advanced concepts as it is among emerging languages and moreover, typescript helps to reduce bugs at the compile time only by performing type checking.

 ## Author